 And I’ve consulted on many more.

 How much does tutoring cost?

-Fees vary from $25-$40 per hour depending on the subject, student academic level, and frequency of meetings.
+Fees vary depending on the subject, student academic level, and frequency of meetings.

 In general, subjects that require prior preparation or research before the tutoring session, such as literature or critical theory, are charged at a higher rate than composition.